brettyc/gettingandcleaningdataproject/README.md

 # gettingandcleaningdataproject
 Final project for Getting and Cleaning Data on Coursera.org

-This Readme walks through each step within the run_analysis.R code Before running the R script, you must ensure that it is contained within the parent folder that also contains the Samsung phone sensor data
+This Readme walks through each step within the run_analysis.R code.
+Before running the R script, you must ensure that it is contained within the parent folder that also contains the Samsung phone sensor data

 ##load the dplyr package to utilize some of it's functions
 library(dplyr)